AZP1681/Forsi-SalonBooking-Adminstration-DEMO-/README.md

   - Activity history of each admin account is stored on the database.
   - Admin can view activity history.

-## ⚡ Accessing The Full Source Code
+## ⚡ Accessing The Full Source Code & Admin-Side

 !!!! ** Request Access for source codes ** !!!!
  - Email: ayzune.lovmusic@gmail.com